-- Remember to keep your mouth closed when looking up at the flying foxes and try not to make too much noise as it disturbs them and can effect their breeding effectiveness
+- Try not to make too much noise at the roosting site as it disturbs these protected mammals and can effect their breeding effectiveness.

-Why not pack a picnic, make a day of it and enjoy picnicking, swimming and fishing at the adjacent Wingham River Park?
+Why not pack a picnic, make a day of it and enjoy picnicking, swimming and fishing at nearby Wingham River Park?
 Then, sit by the banks of the river and watch the flying foxes flying out at sunset.

 - in Wingham Brush Nature Reserve in the North Coast region

 Wingham Brush Nature Reserve is always open but may have to close at times due to poor weather, flooding, or for the benefit of the flying foxes during breeding.